owickstrom/wickstrom.tech/blog/src/_posts/2021-04-26-specifying-todomvc-with-temporal-logic.md

 operator to model entering and exiting a hierarchical state machine.

 Let's say we wanted to specify the GDPR consent screen more rigorously.
-Suppose we already have the possible state transitions
+Suppose we already have the possible state transition formulae defined:
-defined:

 * `allowCollectedData`
 * `disallowCollectedData`